dedoussis/icloud-hide-my-email-browser-extension/README.md

 [![Tests Status](https://github.com/dedoussis/icloud-hide-my-email-browser-extension/workflows/tests/badge.svg)](https://github.com/dedoussis/icloud-hide-my-email-browser-extension/actions/workflows/tests.yml)

-[Hide My Email](https://support.apple.com/en-us/HT210425) is a premium feature of iCloud that is natively supported in Safari.
-This extension aims to bring a similar UX to a wider variety of browsers.
+[Hide My Email](https://support.apple.com/en-us/HT210425) is a premium privacy service of iCloud.
+Safari offers a native integration with Hide My Email, whereby users are prompted to generate a Hide My Email address upon registration to any website.
+This extension aims to bring a similar UX into a wider variety of browsers.
 In particular, it has been explicitly tested to work on:

 - [Chrome](https://chrome.google.com/webstore/detail/icloud-hide-my-email/omiaekblhgfopjkjnenhahfgcgnbohlk)
 - [Firefox](https://addons.mozilla.org/en-US/firefox/addon/icloud-hide-my-email/)